jkeck/dates2svg/README.md

     svg = Dates2SVG.new(dates).to_svg

+### Options

+There are various options that can be passed in as an options has upon initialization.
+These options are year_range, color_options, box_size, and border.

 By default you will only get years that occur in the data passed in the dates array.
 You can specify a range of years by passing a year_range option.

     svg = Dates2SVG.new(dates, :year_range => (2000..2020)).to_svg

-If you would like to change the colors that the grid uses for the heatmap you can specify differnt colors in the color_options option.
+If you would like to change the colors that the grid uses for the heat-map you can specify different colors in the color_options option.

     svg = Dates2SVG.new(dates, :color_options => ["black", "purple", "blue", "green", "yellow", "red"]).to_svg

-You can see the current range of colors being used in the SVG by calling the color_range method on the Dates2SVG object.
+You can see the current range of colors and hits ranges being used in the SVG by accessing in the color_range key in the options hash.
+This would be useful in generating a legend.

-    color_range = Dates2SVG.new(dates).color_range
+    color_range = Dates2SVG.new(dates).options[:color_range]

 ## Contributing